colinfizgig/above-par-adowski-mini-golf/README.md

 Above Par-adowski, Par-t 2
 =============

-This is a WebXR mini-golf game built for the Quest 2 browser by James C. Kane and Paradowski Creative.
-Originally implemented as a 40-hour just-for-fun prototype, this version of the game has been improved with a new physics enginge, PhysX, improved UX and more holes.
+This is a WebXR mini-golf game built for the Quest 2 browser created by James C. Kane and Paradowski Creative.
+Originally implemented as a 40-hour just-for-fun prototype, this version of the game has been improved with a new physics enginge, PhysX, improved UX and more holes, while remaining open source and well-documented for other teams to learn from.

 ## Original Components